 Assure that the digital world reflects our ethical values

-Equity and Algorithmic Bias
+Equity and Bias

 From racial bias in predictive policing algorithms to the gender- and class-bias constructed into automated hiring systems, the bias and limitations of computerized systems are often difficult to detect and eliminate.
 How can we design algorithms that are fair, equitable, and which reflect our values and help accomplish positive social change?